 The design step starts with building a wireframe for the website.
 The wireframe shows the element’s position on the page and serves as an essential guide for the final design that will be developed.

-In this stage, the design team should figure out which elements work and what doesn’t to add them to the website.
+In this stage, the design team should figure out which elements work and what don’t to add them to the website.

 After completing the wireframe and planning the site layout, the design team can start working on specific design elements, adding text, buttons, and images to let the project team and customers understand how the final product will look.